Mayous56/transmission-plex-shell/README.md

 # Shell script for combining tranmission and plex

 INFO :
-The scipt is usefull if you needto separate your download folder from your data folder (seeding torrent from a raid partition is not recommended).
+The script is usefull if you needto separate your download folder from your data folder (seeding torrent from a raid partition is not recommended).

 REQUIREMENT :